Using computer simulation. Based on examples from the infer package. Code for Quiz 13.

 The output has 500,000 rows.

-the distribution of statistics from the generated data.
+Calculate the distribution of statistics from the generated data.

-Assign the output to null_t_distribution
+Assign the output to null_t_distribution.

-Display null_t_distribution
+Display null_t_distribution.

 null_t_distribution